dblalock/bolt/README.md

 NOTE: All the code, documentation, and results associated with Bolt's KDD paper can be found in the `experiments/` directory.
 See the README therein for details.
 A cleaned-up version of the paper is available [here](https://github.com/dblalock/bolt/blob/master/assets/bolt.pdf?raw=true).

-NOTE 2: This page is currently under construction, as is the Python API described below.
+NOTE 2: The Python API described below is currently under construction and, realistically, won't get done until after the NIPS deadline in mid-May.

 ## Example: Matrix-Vector multiplies